Non-relativistic regime and topology: topological term in the Einstein equation: Definitions

-\remark{The term ``non-Euclidean'' in the name ``non-Euclidean Newtonian theory'' refers to topology in the same sense.
-This reflects the fact that the purpose of this theory is not to take into account curvature effects, which could come from relativistic corrections, but effects of the topology on the non-relativistic regime.}
+We also stress that the term ``non-Euclidean'' in the name ``non-Euclidean Newtonian theory'' refers to topology in the same sense.
+This reflects the fact that the purpose of this theory is not to take into account curvature effects which could come from relativistic corrections, but effects of the topology on the non-relativistic regime.\saut